Peter Farmer (hammer thrower)

-Peter John Farmer (born 25 June 1952) is an Australian-American hammer thrower and educator.
+Peter John Farmer (born 25 June 1952) is an Australian born hammer thrower who competed at the 1976 Summer Olympics and 1980 Summer Olympics.

+Biography

 Born in Sydney, New South Wales, Australia, he moved to El Paso, Texas, USA, in the early 1970s to pursue his academic career at University of Texas at El Paso, where he completed his bachelor's, master's and doctoral degrees.
 He twice competed at the IAAF World Cup.